Press & Media

 - How did it start?

-- The project started in 2005, when the Portuguese computer systems engineer and postcard lover Paulo Magalhães thought it would be a good idea to connect people who share the love for sending and receiving postcards.
+- The project started in 2005 when Paulo Magalhães, a Portuguese computer systems engineer and postcard lover, thought it would be a good idea to connect people who share the love for sending and receiving postcards.
 You can read more about Postcrossing's history here.

 - How does Postcrossing work?